-Know the power you hold when meeting with sponsors for nonprofits.
-As you sit across the negotiating table and feel a little fear, realize why they want you.
-Be prepared and feel secure in the knowledge that your nonprofit can improve their business greatly.
+Know the power your organization holds when meeting with potential corporate sponsors.
+As you sit across the negotiating table, be prepared and feel secure in the knowledge that your nonprofit can improve their business greatly.
 Here are the ways that your organization can help corporate sponsors to succeed:

 You promote businesses

 Each company works hard in maintaining a good image in the minds of the public.
-Businesses small and large keep this focus central to their efforts, to maintain and grow their clientel.
-When sponsors are associated with your nonprofit, you lend them credibility as a company who gives to poverty, nature or education.
+Businesses small and large must keep this focus central to their efforts, to maintain and grow their clientel.
+When sponsors are associated with your nonprofit, you lend them credibility as a company who gives to the community, poverty, nature or education causes.